 The Company operates in a cyclical industry where levels of cash flow have historically been correlated to market prices for commodities.
 Despite the current liquidity challenges, the La Negra mine is a valuable long-life asset, which is currently producing operating cash flows for the Company.
-The Company anticipates that the cash flow generated from the operating activities may not be sufficient to meet the Company's commitments and the Company may explore various alternative sources of financing.
+The Company indicates that the cash flow generated from the operating activities may not be sufficient to meet the Company's commitments and the Company is exploring various alternatives of financing.